jhould007/DSC540-Probabilistic-Classifier-With-Naive-Bayes/README.md

 # DSC540-Probabilistic-Classifier-With-Naive-Bayes
 An assignment for DSC540 (Machine Learning for Data Science) at GCU that focused on building an efficient classification model powered by the Naive Bayes algorithm.
+The specific task was to perform sentiment analysis on a dataset of tweets about ChatGPT over a 1-month period and classify them as positive, neutral, or negative.

 Check out the full report [here.](https://github.com/jhould007/DSC540-Probabilistic-Classifier-With-Naive-Bayes/blob/master/Probabilistic%20Classifier%20with%20Naive%20Bayes.ipynb)